SamGree/last/README.md

 New features must be carefully chosen to keep existing users happy.
 The site needs to work well on both mobile and larger screens for easy use.
 ------
+## Features
+### Home Page
+- E-Pics Branding: Displays the application title prominently at the top for clear identification.
+- Navigation Bar:
+Includes options to navigate to the Home, Login, and Register pages for quick access.
+- Search Functionality:
+A search bar allows users to search posts by keywords like Users, Titles, or Tags for quick filtering and navigation.
+- Post Display Individual Post Card:
+Shows a large image preview of the post.
+Includes the title, Description or tag for the post.
+- Post Actions: Like Button: Allows users to like a post, with a heart icon and the count of likes displayed.
+- Comment Button: Enables users to comment on the post, with the count of comments displayed.
+- Download Button: Provides an option to download the post content, with the download count displayed and valid date is associated with the post.
+- Pagination: Pagination controls allow users to navigate through posts, displaying items per page (default is 5).
+- Navigation includes:
+  - Items per page dropdown.
+  - Buttons for "First", "Previous", "Next", and "Last" pages.

+### Add Post Page
+- Home Button: Quickly returns to the main dashboard.
+- Navigation Menu.
+  - Dropdown menu next to the user’s name.
+    - Add Post, Liked Posts, Albums, Settings.
+- Form for Adding New Posts.
+  - Title Input Field:
+    - Placeholder: "Enter post title."
+    - Placeholder: "Enter post description."
+    - Placeholder: "Enter tags"
+    - Users can upload a file or image related to their post.
+Includes a "Choose File" button for selecting the file.
+Displays "No file chosen" by default when no file has been uploaded.
+    - A Submit button with a visually distinct style (purple).
+### Albums Page
+Page Description:
+- Provides a clear explanation of the functionality: "Here you can create albums, add images to them, and view your albums sorted with your favorite photos."

+Create New Album:
+- Users can input a title for their new album.
+- Create Button:
+A visually distinct purple button to create a new album.
+- Displays existing albums as separate cards.

 ------
 ## Design